-The tragedy of event realities that include shootings; vehicular incidents; crowd panic and crushes; bombings; stage collapses; airshow crashes; gang-related violence; drugrelated deaths; human trafficking; and a plethora of more generic incidents like tripand-fall accidents; golf carts; vendor safety; et al., at events and in cities of all sizes, serve as stark reminders of the need to plan and prepare for all of the many incidents / possibilities that can / may affect our events on a moment's notice.
-This important session will address what keeps us up at night and the steps that we can realistically take to address and respond to those concerns through contingency planning and preparation, as well as on-site during an event.
+The tragedy of realities like the July 4th parade shootings in Highland Park, Illinois; the Las Vegas music festival shootings; and the Boston Marathon bombings, together with concerns like stage collapse or vehicular incidents, airshow crashes, crowd panic or control situations, sexual assault, gang-related violence and drug-related deaths at events and in cities of all sizes, serve as stark reminders of the need to plan and prepare for all the many incidents / possibilities that can / may affect our events on a moment's notice.
+This important session will address what keeps us up at night and the steps that we can realistically take to address those concerns through contingency planning and preparation, as well as on-site during an event.